RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 This is done by appointment and will be arranged with your schedule in mind.

 Absolutely nothing unless you want to help - MHRR will supply any items that you do not already have or are able to provide, including a cage, litterbox, food bowls & water bottles, litter, hay, and pellets.
-If you choose to provide your own food, please make sure it is a quality food, such as Oxbow or Timothy Complete, with a minimum of 18% fiber.
+If you choose to provide your own food, please check with us to make sure you are getting the correct food.
+For rabbits, it is typically Oxbow Adult Essentials.

 We'll make sure you take home an "easy keeper" that doesn't have personality issues like cage aggression or special medications.
 We are here for you no matter what questions you have.
-We were all beginners once also, and we help beginners all the time to get set up for their first pet rabbit.
+We were all beginners once also, and we help beginners all the time to get set up for their first pet rabbit or guinea pig.
 It's what we do!

 Yes!
 As long as the rabbit you want is not already in a foster home or not yet spayed or neutered, you can take whichever rabbit you prefer.
-If you aren't sure which one you might like, you may come to the main house and meet them before you choose.
+Guinea pigs it is the same - long as they are not already in another foster home or pending adoption.
+If you aren't sure which one you might like, you may come to the main house and meet them before you choose (guinea pigs and rabbits are primarily housed at two different locations).
 Of course we can help you decide based on your schedule and space available, as well as previous rabbit-keeping experience and personality-type desired.
 Be aware that if you choose a particularly cute or very sweet rabbit, it may not be long before it finds a potential home, and you may be asked to bring it to adoption day often. :)

-Probably not.
-Many rabbits get along great with cats and gentle dogs.
+Probably not but it depends on the pet.
+Many rabbits get along great with cats and gentle dogs, and guinea pigs don't usually mind too much.
 Rabbits and cats typically do not bother one another, though sometimes the rabbit will chase the cat or ask it to groom him or her!
 If your dog is fine with a cat, he or she will likely be fine with a rabbit that is not afraid of dogs.
 You will need to use your best judgment about introducing two animals, and be able to keep the rabbit in a room isolated and safe from taunting or attack by other household pets if need be.
 If you have another pet rabbit, we recommend not housing them together as we wouldn't want to separate a bonded pair as well as prevent any injury due to fights.

 Absolutely!
 Providing foster care is a significant service.